 My father was a colonel in the Israeli army, commanding a vast operation of food supply logistics.
 My mother was a nurse.
 I shared a small room with my younger brother, Israel.
 We lived in a typical middle-class neighborhood, a melting pot of Israeli society.
 In 1967, the threat to Israel’s existence was clear and present.
 Gamal Abd al-Nasser, the Egyptian president, declared his intention to “throw the Jews into the sea” and “conquer Tel Aviv.”
 We felt alone in the face of an all-out Arab offensive.
 My seven-year-old self clearly remembers the siren sound prompting us to the bunkers and the euphoria that followed the swift and victorious Six-Day War.

 There was a deep rift between left and right political approaches to the Israeli – Arab – Palestinian conflict.
 From a young age, we were all politically conscious and fiercely argued about the best peace approach.
-I was a strong advocate of ‘land for peace’ – ending the occupation, an amicable divorce, a two-state solution, Israel alongside Palestine.
+I firmly believed and advocated for “land for peace” – ending the occupation, an amicable divorce, a two-state solution, Israel alongside Palestine.
 Unfortunately, those arguments were only among the Israelis.
-At the moment of truth, the Palestinians rejected those offers in numerous rounds of negotiations.
-Furthermore, in recent years it became clear that the Palestinian situation is only a small component in the context of fundamentalist fanatical Islam that is threatening to clash with the entire Western civilization.
+In the moment of truth, the Palestinians rejected those offers in numerous rounds of negotiations.
+Furthermore, in recent years it became clear that the Palestinian situation is only a small component in the context of fundamentalist militant Islam that is threatening to clash with the entire Western civilization.
 Thus, I became skeptical of the applicability of this solution.

 Peaceful coexistence will require leadership and empathy.
 Courageous leadership is a must, but even more important is the willingness of both Palestinians and Israelis to see the world beyond their current conception.
-In other words, people will need to build their empathic muscles for peaceful coexistence to occur.
+In other words, people will need to build their empathic muscles for peaceful coexistence.
 Do I see it happening anytime soon?
 No, but my deep belief in the human spirit keeps me optimistic.

-My family’s stories of the Holocaust were revealed slowly.
-My parents wanted to protect us from the brutality and were struggling with their own trauma.
+My family’s stories of the Holocaust were revealed gradually.
+My parents wanted to protect us from the brutality and were struggling with their trauma.
 At times the horrors were told without words; they were revealed through varying degrees of sanity.
-My childhood friend Avital Gad-Cykman wrote the following description of a character in our neighborhood: “The woman from the house on their right eats a whole herring with a half loaf of bread every morning when her children go to school.
+My childhood friend Avital Gad-Cykman wrote the following description of a character in our neighborhood, “The woman from the house on their right eats a whole herring with a half loaf of bread every morning when her children go to school.
 She is fat, a survivor of an extermination camp.
 Her son and daughter refuse to eat because they do not want to look like her.” (from Distant Homes).
 I witnessed the agony around me; it made me feel unsafe, insecure, and, most of all, angry.
 It also felt like I somehow needed to hold it all together.
 These were years of shame and confusion, I was ashamed of my parents’ diaspora-sounding family name, Ginzberg, and the Yiddish language they spoke at home.
-It represented the persecuted Jew; it was not ‘Israeli’ enough.
-Above all, the expression: ‘They went like lambs to the slaughter’ embodied my shame.
-It is only through the gift of time and self-reflection that I came to understand and name these conflicting emotions.
+It represented the persecuted Jew; it was not “Israeli” enough.
+Above all, the expression, “They went like lambs to the slaughter,” embodied my shame.
+Only through the gift of time and self-reflection did I come to recognize and name these conflicting emotions.
 For many years it only felt like anger.

 The tensions between Ashkenazim (Jews from Eastern Europe) and Mizrahim (Jews from North Africa and the Middle East) were part of life in Bat-Yam.
 They became significant following the immigration wave of 1948-1954.
 The 700,000 immigrants, mostly Mizrahim, doubled the Jewish population in the newly established country and created severe absorption problems.
-The power structure did not reflect the demographic change that took place in Israeli society, and the ruling elite remained mostly Ashkenazi.
-The immigrants were a source of cheap labor; many were settled in remote rural towns or in quickly built ramshackle neighborhoods.
+The power structure did not reflect the demographic change that took place in Israeli society, and the ruling elite remained primarily Ashkenazi.
+The immigrants were a source of cheap labor; many were settled in remote rural towns or quickly built ramshackle neighborhoods.
 Many of them were unemployed.
 It created tensions and random violent demonstrations.
-In a few incidents, I was attacked by Mizrahi kids just because I was Ashkenazi.
-I had to become part of their ‘gang’ to survive.
+I was attacked by Mizrahi kids in a few incidents just because I was Ashkenazi.
+I had to become part of their “gang” to survive.
 I joined their outings and played lots of billiard games.
-Those were the years of Disco music, and on the dance floor, I was’ killing it’ like John Travolta.
+Those were the years of Disco music; on the dance floor, I was “killing it” like John Travolta.
 Later in high school, I tended to stay away from being part of any social group.
 I devoted many hours to solitary long-distance running and youthful sexual stirrings.
 Neither alcohol nor drugs were present.
 My head was often in the skies, in dreams, but my feet were firmly on earth.